Anxiety and Stress – What’s The Difference?

 Stress and your stomach

 Stress affects your digestive system in several ways.
-Almost everyone has felt “butterflies” in their stomach at the approach of a big test or an important meeting.
+Almost everyone has felt “butterflies” in their stomach at the approach of a big event or an important meeting.

 If you experience more intense stress, though, those butterflies can transform into nausea or even vomiting.
 Very intense physiological stress, like the kind seen in cases of serious illness, can also cause stomach ulcers.

 The stomach isn’t the only place along your digestive tract harmed by stress.
 Stress can also lead you to eat more and to eat poorly.
-This can cause heartburn, especially if you eat more fatty foods than normal, as well as acid reflux.
+This can cause heartburn, as well as acid reflux, especially if you eat more fatty foods than normal,.

 Stress can also change the way your intestines absorb nutrients, and how quickly food moves through your body.
 In this way stress can lead to either constipation or diarrhoea.